Esri/arcgis-runtime-samples-ios/OAuth Login Sample/README.md

 and displays it in a container view controller with a Cancel button on the top right corner.
 When a user signs in successfully, the completion handler of <code>AGSOAuthViewController</code>
 is invoked with an <code>AGSCredential</code> representing that user.
-The handler uses the credential to connect to a portal and then displays the <code>UserContentViewController</code> to display the web maps that belong to the user.
+The handler uses the credential to connect to a portal and then displays the <code>ProfileViewController</code> to display the user's profile.